 How much does a flu shot cost?

-Flu shots at our clinics cost $40, which is comparable to the cost at local pharmacies.
+We strive to keep cost comparable to that of other local primary care offices.
+We will bill your insurance company.
 Check with your insurance carrier for coverage details.
 Flu shots are a covered benefit for GVSU faculty, staff, retirees and their families.